0M3G4-SQU4D/0M3G4-SQU4D/README.md

-# 🏴‍☠️ [Team Name] CTF Team
+# 🏴‍☠️ 0M3G4-SQU4D CTF Team

 ![CTF Team Banner](https://example.com/banner.png)

-## 🌟 Welcome to [Team Name]!
+## 🌟 Welcome to 0M3G4-SQU4D
-We are a group of passionate cybersecurity enthusiasts who love solving challenging problems in the world of Capture The Flag (CTF) competitions.
-Our goal is to learn, share, and grow while contributing to the infosec community.
+We are a group of 4 cybersecurity enthusiasts who love solving security related problems in the world of Capture The Flag (CTF) competitions.
+We also provide our services that includes hosting CTFs competitions from challenges creation to the CTF platform deployment.

 ---

 ## 🚀 About Us
-- 🏆 **Founded**: [Year]
+- 🏆 **Founded**: 2024
-- 🌍 **Based in**: [Location, e.g., Casablanca, Morocco]
 - 👥 **Team Members**: [Number of Members]
-- 🔐 **Specialties**: Reverse Engineering, Cryptography, Forensics, Web Exploitation, Hardware, and more!
+- 🔐 **Specialties**: Reverse Engineering, Binary Exploitation, Cryptography, Forensics, Web Exploitation, Hardware, Osint and more.

 ---